How Does Generative AI Work: A Deep Dive into Generative AI Models

 Building generative AI models requires significant investment in compute infrastructure to handle billions of parameters and to train on massive datasets.
 It requires substantial capital investment and technical expertise to procure and leverage hundreds of powerful GPUs and large amounts of memory.
 This can also create a barrier to entry for individuals or organizations to build in-house solutions.

 - Inadequate data quality/quantity

-Generative AI models rely on high-quality and unbiased data to operate effectively.
+Technology behind generative AI models rely on high-quality and unbiased data to operate effectively.
 While there is an abundance of data being generated globally, not all of it is suitable for training these models.
 Some domains, such as 3D asset creation, lack sufficient data and require significant resources to evolve and mature.
 Moreover, data licensing can be a challenging and time-consuming process that is essential to avoid intellectual property infringement issues.

 - Sampling speed

 Generative models can sometimes take a while to generate results because they are complex.
 This can be a problem in time-sensitive situations like instant conversations with chatbots, voice assistants, or customer service applications.
 Diffusion models, which are known for creating high-quality data, can be especially slow when it comes to generating samples.